urbanwildlifeinstitute/UWIN_tutorials/README.md

 2. Create a new branch of the 'https://github.com/urbanwildlifeinstitute/UWIN_tutorials.git' repository with a title related to your tutorial/post.
 Creating new branches, files etc. can done either using the Github web interface or by cloning the repository to your own computer and doing it locally.

-3. Switch to the new branch, and create a `.md` file for your tutorial in the `tutorials/` folder.
+3. Switch to the new branch, and create a new folder with a tutorial shorthand name.
+Use the same name for the `.md` file for your tutorial in the `tutorials/` folder.
 You can create a `.md` file through the Github web interface (remember you need to specify the file extension, e.g. `filename.md`), or by opening a text editor (see suggestions below) and going to `File/New file`.
 	-  Name the file like this: `krivera.data-vis.md`, where:
 		-  `krivera` is the lead authors first initial and last name
 		-  `data-vis` is a word relating to the content of your tutorial.